Spider201866/Alan_web/memory-bank/progress.md

     *   Successfully modularized the server from `server.cjs` to `server.js` (using an app factory pattern) and multiple supporting ES modules in `config/`, `routes/`, `middleware/`, and `services/`.
     *   Updated `package.json` start script to `node server.js` and test script to use `NODE_OPTIONS=--experimental-vm-modules` for Jest.
     *   Refactored `tests/api.test.js`, `tests/ui.test.js`, and `tests/chatbot.test.js` to correctly use ES module syntax, import Jest globals, and leverage the app factory for isolated test configurations.
     *   All 47 tests across 3 suites are now passing.
+(Note: API tests will need updating for SQLite).
+- **Persistent Data Storage Migration (June 20, 2025):**
+    *   Successfully migrated backend data storage from JSON files to SQLite using `better-sqlite3`.
+    *   Updated `services/data-service.js`, `routes/api.js`, CSP in `config/index.js`, and `public/view-records.html` (including map functionality and pin color).
+    *   Addressed deployment issues on Railway related to directory creation for the database.
 - **Fixing the build and linting pipeline**: Migrated to ESLint v9+ with `eslint.config.js`, updated `package.json` for ES modules, renamed utility CommonJS files to `.cjs` (server is now ES Module `server.js`), and resolved all linting errors. `npm test` and `npm run lint` now pass.
 - **Minor HTML hygiene, accessibility, and performance improvements** (image deletion, removed inline styles, removed stale comment, verified meta descriptions, ensured consistent script deferral).
 - **All translations finalized and verified.**